 Physical Inventory Count

 Physical inventory counts are when you physically count all the products in your store and/or warehouse and compare it to what’s recorded in your inventory software or spreadsheets.
-While it is recommended to do a full physical inventory count once or twice a year, it is extremely time consuming and leaves more room for human error.
+While it is recommended to do a full physical inventory count once or twice a year, it is extremely time-consuming and leaves more room for human error.

-Cycle Counts
+Cycle Count

 Cycle counts make sure the cost and count of your inventory in your books matches what is in your warehouse and on your shelves.
 However, cycle counting is completed in manageable pieces on a regular basis throughout the year, focusing only on a limited number of products at a time.

-Benefits of Inventory Cycle Counting
+Benefits of Cycle Counting

 When cycle counts are part of your routine it gives you a better chance of identifying the specific issue since it should have occurred more recently from your last count.
 That way when you have your end of year physical inventory count you don’t have as many surprises.